 What if I told you that there is a simple exercise that you could do that would pack on solid muscle mass to your shoulders.
 Dramatically increase your pressing power and functional strength.
 And this simple exercise would only take 15 minutes per week.
 It doesn’t cost a cent, doesn’t require any exercise equipment, and can be done practically anywhere... would you be interested?
+Well there is such an exercise and it is the handstand push up.
+This is one of the best exercises that you can do for building functional strength and muscle mass throughout the entire upper body.
+You can consider the handstand push up to be the equivilant to the barbell military press or shoulder press. |

 However, one major advantage that bodyweight exercises (such as handstand push ups) have over traditional weight training exercises is that they move your entire body in a real 3 dimensional environment.
 Exercises where you move your entire body through space are much more demanding and provide a greater level of nero-muscular activation then exercises where you just move your limbs.
 That is why squats are harder then leg presses, pull ups harder then pull downs, and handstand push ups are harder then shoulder presses, etc.